senlyu/CppND-Capstone-Snake-Game/README.md

 ### Prize, more than just food
 Right now we have different type of food, I call it prize, there are different types:
-1. Speed Down - reduce speed
+1. Speed Down, color Red- reduce speed
-2. Size Shrink - reduce the size
+2. Size Shrink, color Green - reduce the size
-3. Score More - add more score
+3. Score More, color yellow - add more score
-4. Food - the normal prize add length of the snake
+4. Food, color pink - the normal prize add length of the snake
-5. Wall - add a wall in board
+5. Wall, color blue - add a wall in board
-6. Invincible - add a invincible status for the snake, in that status, snake won die
+6. Invincible, color light yellow - add a invincible status for the snake, in that status, snake won die

 ### Wall
-Right now we will have 0-3 walls in the board.
+Right now we will have 0-4 walls in the board, Wall will be dark bule in board.
 One wall will be randomly placed on the board if eaten the wall prize.
 If snake into a wall, game over

 ### Invincible
 If eaten the invincible prize, the snake wont die in next 5 seconds.
+When snake in invincible mode, the body will be light yellow.

 ## New files